How to Become an Engineering Manager: Education and Career Roadmap

 Engineering managers supervise teams of engineers during the design and development of products, such as electrical devices, computer hardware and medical equipment.
-According to the U.S. Bureau of Labor Statistics, most engineering managers worked more than forty hours a week in 2012.
+According to the U.S. Bureau of Labor Statistics, about half of the engineering managers in 2012 worked more than forty hours a week.
 Typically, these professionals are responsible for making sure their teams meet production and design deadlines, and the job comes with a good deal of stress.
 However, salaries in this field are significantly higher than average, which may make the stress worth it to some engineers who are looking to move up and take on more responsibility.

 |Degree Level||Bachelor's degree required; some employers may prefer a graduate degree|

 |Licensure||Professional Engineer License (PE) is typically required|

 |Experience||More than 5 years of experience generally required|

 |Key Skills||Math, communication and organizational skills, computer programming and applications|

 |Salary (2014)||$130,620 (Median salary for all engineering and architectural managers)|